 The M5 mini light LEDs, and the C6 bulb shapes, are also an option, but their elongated shape and pointed tip can get caught while wrapping, and are not as easy to work with.
 Once you have selected your bulb style it is time to consider light and wire color.
 We offer white LED Christmas lights in green wire, brown wire and white wire.
 (We also have some colors in black wire.)
 Select your wire color based on what you are wrapping the lights on:

 Green wire will work for almost all applications, but if you are looking for something to blend in more, select brown wire for tree trunks or deck railings, or white wire for fences or pillars.
 After you have selected the best wire color for your application, it is time to choose your bulb color.
 While color is totally up to you it is important to consider the effect you want to create when selecting a color (or colors).
 In addition to the obvious considerations, such as the holiday or event you are decorating for, it is also wise to consider the affect that the light color will have on your observers.
 It is widely accepted that light color affects human mood.
 Blue is calming and represents peace, tranquility, and harmony, which are all good holiday themes.
 Green represents nature, renewal, good luck, and spring.
 Orange is a warm color that expresses energy and grabs attention, and is also an great choice for autumn holidays.
-Purple has become one of our more popular colors and represents royalty, spirituality, mystery and enlightenment.
+Purple has become one of our more popular colors and represents royalty, spirituality, mystery and enlightenment (no wonder it’s the feature color of choice on many trusted psychics uk‘s websites).
 Red is the most energetic of all the colors and grabs the most attention while also representing love and other strong emotions.
 Yellow represents joy, happiness, and imagination.
 Spend some time thinking about the general mood or feeling you want to convey and then select the appropriate color.

 Last But Not Least: Installing the Lights